Close Menu

 “We now have the opportunity to look for fossils,” says team member Tanja Bosak, professor of geobiology at MIT.
 “It will take some time to get to the rocks that we really hope to sample for signs of life.
 So, it’s a marathon, with a lot of potential.”

-Tilted beds
+Tilted Beds

 On February 18, 2021, the Perseverance rover landed on the floor of Jezero crater, a little more than a mile away from its western fan-shaped outcrop.
 In the first three months, the vehicle remained stationary as NASA engineers performed remote checks of the rover’s many instruments.

-During this time, two of Perseverance’s cameras, Mastcam-Z and the SuperCam Remote Micro-Imager (RMI), captured images of their surroundings, including long-distance photos of the outcrop’s edge and a formation known as Kodiak butte, a smaller outcop that planetary geologists surmise may have once been connected to the main fan-shaped outcrop but has since partially eroded.
+During this time, two of Perseverance’s cameras, Mastcam-Z and the SuperCam Remote Micro-Imager (RMI), captured images of their surroundings, including long-distance photos of the outcrop’s edge and a formation known as Kodiak butte, a smaller outcrop that planetary geologists surmise may have once been connected to the main fan-shaped outcrop but has since partially eroded.

 Mars Escarpment